SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 When `SaveLayer(...)` is called, the canvas:

-1. clamps the requested layer bounds to the canvas
+1. resolves the requested layer bounds against the active transform and target bounds
-2. converts them into absolute target bounds
-3. records `BeginLayer`
+2. records `BeginLayer` carrying the absolute layer bounds and a shared layer state object
-4. pushes a state snapshot that marks the new layer scope
+3. pushes a state snapshot that marks the new layer scope

 The layer bounds are expressed in the active local coordinate system, so the canvas transform in effect at `SaveLayer(...)` time is applied when resolving the layer's